Profiler

 "Process not found"

 The target process exited before the profiler could attach.
-Make sure your script is still running before starting a profiling session.
+Make sure your script is still running, or use Run & Profile CPU (Current File) to launch and profile in one step.

 "Not a Python process"